CurveDocs/curve-docs/docs/crvUSD/llamma-explainer.md

 De-liquidation can happen until all the assets backing the loan are converted back into the original asset (ETH).

+Summary: If the price of the collateral

 ### **Hard-Liquidation**

 Hard-liquidation is the process where other users can repay the debt of a user and in exchange receive their collateral.
 A loan is only eligible for hard-liquidation when the health of the loan is below 0%.
 It is very important to understand that the liquidation range does not reflect prices where a loan is hard-liquidated.
 It really only depends on the health of the loan.

-!!!important
+!!!tip
     Losses through soft- and de-liquidation only occur when the loan is in liquidation mode.
 If the price of the collateral is outside the liquidation range and there is no need to liquidate the position, no losses occur because the collaterals are not traded.
 On the other hand, losses accrued through interest rates happen regardless of whether the loan is being liquidated or not.

 *There are two factors that decrease the health of the loan:*

 - **Interest rate**: A user borrowing assets needs to pay an interest rate.
 This constantly (per block) increases the debt of the position and therefore reduces its health.
 - **More importantly: Losses when the position is soft- or de-liquidated**.
 When converting the collateral back and forth, losses occur.
 It is very hard to quantify the gravity of losses as it depends on various factors.
 Observations so far lead to the following conclusions:

     - The more bands used for a loan, the fewer the losses through soft- and de-liquidation.
     - The more liquidity, the fewer the losses.
     - The more efficient the arbitrage, the fewer the losses.

 To counter the losses from liquidation and the interest rate, there is a swap fee in the AMM.
 Arbitrage traders pay this fee when exchanging tokens within the AMM.
 The earned swap fees are given to the liquidity providers, who are the users that took out a loan and deposited collateral into bands in the AMM.